 In quantum physics, objects can become so inextricably intertwined that it’s no longer fair to think of them separately.
 They assume a new, collective identity that can persist even if they’re separated by vast distances.
 Two or more objects linked in this special quantum way are said to be entangled—a situation without parallel in our everyday experience.

 Entangled objects share a peculiar bond: When one member of an entangled collection is queried (that is, measured), its answer is always tightly linked, or correlated, to the answers of the other objects in the group.
 Scientists call the connection shared by entangled particles “entanglement.”

 Correlation alone isn’t all that special.
 Examples of correlation abound in the world around us.
 For example, students at the same university will tend to have highly correlated locations during the school year—most of them are spending time on campus, after all.
 It would be unlikely for a random group of people, with no affiliation to the university, to cluster around the same campus.

 What makes entangled objects different is that they exhibit

 Imagine for a moment two particles of light, which scientists call photons.
 Photons can carry different amounts of energy, corresponding to the different colors of light that our eyes perceive.
 You can think of the photons as pinpoints of light.

 Next, we’ll imagine that the colors of the two photons are entangled.
-In this particular case, that entanglement boils down to a simple rule: Each photon has a chance of being either blue or red, but, once measured, they are.
-If we find that the first photon is blue, we would immediately know that the second photon is red.
-And vice versa.
+In this particular case, that entanglement boils down to a simple rule: Each photon has a chance of being either blue or red, but, once measured, they are

 We could test this rule with an experiment.
 We could prepare an entangled pair of two photons and measure one of them, recording a random result of either blue or red.
 If we then checked the color of the second photon, we would find that it is always the other color.
 This perfect correlation would be there each time we run the experiment.